ansys/pyfluent/doc/source/user_guide/solver_settings/index.rst

   >>> import ansys.fluent.core as pyfluent
   >>> solver = pyfluent.launch_fluent(mode=pyfluent.FluentMode.SOLVER)

-The ``solver`` object contains attributes such as :obj:`~ansys.fluent.core.generated.solver.settings_232.file.file`, :obj:`~ansys.fluent.core.generated.solver.settings_232.setup.setup`, :obj:`~ansys.fluent.core.generated.solver.settings_232.solution.solution`, and :obj:`~ansys.fluent.core.generated.solver.settings_232.results.results`,
-which are also instances of settings objects.
+  >>> file = solver.settings.file
+  >>> setup = solver.settings.setup
+  >>> solution = solver.settings.solution
+  >>> results = solver.settings.results

 Note that the last three are top-level nodes in the outline tree view in Fluent's graphical user interface (GUI) --- much of this settings hierarchy has been designed in close alignment with this GUI hierarchy.

 Types of settings objects
 -------------------------